mlabarrere/webcam-recognition/README.md

-Sorry for the long post, here a potatoe: 🥔
+Sorry for the long post, here is a potatoe: 🥔